MKen212/fundraiser/README.md

 # ethfundraiser

-This is an Ethereum dApp that can be used to raise funds, with payments then released based on contributors voting for each spending request.
+_An Ethereum dApp that can be used to raise funds, with payments then released based on contributors voting for each spending request._

-This has an HTML front-end built using the [Bootstrap](https://getbootstrap.com/) toolkit, and uses JavaScript and the [web3.js](https://github.com/ethereum/web3.js) API to process transactions via an Ethererum Wallet (such as [MetaMask](https://metamask.io/)) onto the Ethereum Blockchain using the "FundRaiser" smart contract, all of which is supported using data from [Etherscan](https://etherscan.io/).

-The web server is hosted using the [express](https://www.npmjs.com/package/express) Node.js module.

 > Created by Malarena SA - www.malarena.com